Jane Zhang: Awards and achievements

 Zhang has received many awards and honors, including nine Beijing Pop Music Awards for Best Female Singer, two China Gold Record Awards, and an MTV Europe Music Award.

 Personal life

 Zhang's personal life is the subject of constant media attention.
 In July 2015, Zhang publicized her 12-year relationship with Michael Feng, CEO of Show City Times, at the Hunan concert of 2015 Bang the World Tour by suddenly saying "[i]f you want to marry me, please come on stage".
 In October 2016, Zhang's mother Zhang Guiying suspected Feng of attempting to control her daughter's financials and posted a long open letter accusing him of cheating on her daughter and changing their company's shareholding structure without notifying her.
-In November 2016, Zhang married Feng in Italy.
-However, they divorced in April 2018.
+On November 8, 2016, Zhang married Feng in Italy.
+However, they divorced on April 11, 2018.

 Zhang is a feminist and has said that gender equality is an issue close to her heart.
 She has appealed to the world to fight against sexual discrimination.